 Okay, Lolita in Richmond, Virginia.
 Now, I did not know that there were location shots in Richmond, Virginia.
 IMDB doesn't list Richmond locations, but neither does it list South Dakota, and I found Lolita out in South Dakota both on the way to the Enchanted Hunters Lodge and when they are supposedly riding around Arizona.
-Anyway, I found out later (after all my searching) that this person did know about a shot in Richmond, Virginia but I did not know.
-I just knew I was looking for the below location.
-And I'm glad I didn't know about Richmond already, because along the way I ran into some interesting things.
+I found out later, after all my searching and finding a shot in Richmond, Virginia, that this person did already know about a shot in Richmond, Virginia.
+But I did not know about this when I was searching for the location of shot 464, and I'm glad I didn't know about Richmond already, because when I was conducting my own search I ran into some interesting things.

 The design was close enough I thought we would be dealing with the same architect who designed the city hall seen in Lolita.
 So, who was the architect?
 Elijah E. Myers.
 I looked up other buildings by Elijah E. Myers and thus I came across the below, which was the building for which I was looking and was done by Myers.

 Wikipedia image, Richmond City Hall, by Katherine Wetzel

 Shot 464 is located at 1001 E. Broad St., between 10th and 12th.
 Apparently the photo is taken from West Hospital, which is interesting as the last we saw of Humbert he was being escorted out of the hospital after his learning Lolita had left with a supposed uncle--and the hospital was filmed not in Arizona, of course, the hospital was in Albany, New York, photographed from the corners of Northern Blvd, on Route 9 and across the river from Rensselaer, New York where we ultimately find Lolita, married and pregnant and wishing to escape to Alaska.
 In fact, Albany Hospital is but 9 minutes from 35 Partition Street, the place of the last shot before we see Lolita's house, which is actually in England.